Wag-Media/wagmedia-com-bot/test.md

 ### Posts

-- 🍋⭕️ regular users🤷‍♂️ can only add regular emojis (no WM, no flags)
+- ✅ regular users🤷‍♂️ can only add regular emojis (no WM, no flags)
-- 🍋⭕️ regular users🤷‍♂️ (allowed) reactions are stored to the db
+- ✅ regular users🤷‍♂️ (allowed) reactions are stored to the db
-- 🍋⭕️ superusers🦹 can add all emojis to completed posts (see below)
+- ✅ superusers🦹 can add all emojis to completed posts (see below)
+- ✅ superusers🦹 can add featured emojis to posts
+- ✅ adding a feature emoji to a posts sets `isFeatured` in the db to true
-- 🍋⭕️ superusers🦹' emojis to incomplete posts will be removed
+- ✅ superusers🦹' emojis to incomplete posts will be removed
-- 🍋⭕️ superusers🦹 that add emojis to incomplete posts will be informed that the post is incomplete
+- ✅ superusers🦹 that add emojis to incomplete posts will be informed that the post is incomplete
-- 🍋⭕️ superusers🦹 cannot add payment emojis from two different sets or units
+- ✅ superusers🦹 cannot add payment emojis from two different sets or units
-- 🍋⭕️ superuser🦹 adds any payment emoji to a post will publish a post if the post is complete. a post is **not complete** if
+- ✅ superuser🦹 adds any payment emoji to a post will publish a post if the post is complete. a post is **not complete** if

   1. it has no category
   2. it is non-anglo and has no flag
   3. it is a translation and has no non-anglo category

-- 🍋 payment emojis by superusers🦹 will update the total amount of payments a post received and save it to the db
+- ✅ payment emojis by superusers🦹 will update the total amount of payments a post received and save it to the db

 ### Post Threads